Preparation and Stability of Standard Reference Air Mixtures

 Cylinder and Pumping Facility Description

-A hierarchy of the CCGG CO2 standards is shown in Figure 5.
+A hierarchy of the GGGRN CO2 standards is shown in Figure 5.
 The Central Calibration Laboratory for CO2 uses 15 Primary Standards, with a range of 246 to 520 µmol/mol.
-The Primaries have been measured 4 times at Scripps and 7 times on the CCGG manometric system [Zhao, 1997].
+The Primaries have been measured 4 times at Scripps and 8 times on the GGGRN manometric system [Zhao, 1997].
 The calibration of these standards is presently used to provide the WMO [CO2-in-air] mole fraction scale.
-At present, 5 new primary standards are being added at CO2 mole fractions of approximately 700, 1000, 1500, 2000, 2500, and 3000 µmol/mol to provide reference standards for the oceanographic community.
-The ten secondaries in the range of 290 to 420 µmol/mol are calibrated relative tothe Primaries.
-All other standards, internal and external are calibrated on a single NDIR, which is referenced to these secondaries.
-The secondaries are typically used up in 2-5 years, whereas the Primaries are designed to last for many decades.
+At present, non-WMO (in house GGGRN) standards are used at CO2 mole fractions up to approximately 3000 µmol/mol to provide reference standards for the oceanographic and urban measurement community.
+The 18 secondaries in the range of 290 to 520 µmol/mol are calibrated relative to the Primaries.
+All other standards, internal and external are calibrated on a single CRDS or/and NDIR, which is referenced to these secondaries.
+The secondaries are typically used up in 3 to 10 years, whereas the Primaries are designed to last for many decades.

-With respect to CO2 stability, the calibration histories of the various internal ESRL standards were checked for calibration reproducibility and long term drift.
-The mean difference of repeated measurements of CO2 mole fractions between 325 and 425 µmol/mol is 0.002 +/-0 .014 (Histogram of distribution, Figure 6).
-This is for 381 cases since 1988, where individual cylinders were recalibrated in less than 6 months.
-Thus we can say that the precision of our measurement is 0.014 µmol/mol (one standard deviation).
+With respect to CO2 stability, the calibration histories of the various internal ESRL, and external collaboration, standards were checked for calibration reproducibility and long term drift.
+The mean difference of repeated measurements of CO2 mole fractions between 300 and 450 µmol/mol is 0.03 (Histogram of distribution, Figure 6).
+This is for 347 cases.
+Thus we can say that the reproducibility of our measurement is 0.03 µmol/mol (one sigma).

-Outside of this range the precision was found to be 0.1 for mole fractions from 200 to 325 µmol/mol and .25 µmol/mol for mole fractions from 425 to 500 µmol/mol (Histogram of distributions, Figure 7).
-The loss in precision of relatively low and high CO2 mole fractions is due to the limitations of measuring toward the end of the range of the WMO scale and the slight degradation in measurement precision at high mole fractions.
+Outside of the range 300 to 520 µmole/mole is considered a non-WMO scale standard.
+Reproducibility was found to be 0.1 for mole fractions from 200 to 325 µmol/mol and .25 µmol/mol for mole fractions from 520 to 2500 µmol/mol.
+The reproducibility loss of relatively low and high CO2 mole fractions is due to the limitations of measuring toward the end of the range of the WMO scale and the slight degradation in measurement precision at high mole fractions.
 This estimate of reproducibility takes all cylinders into account and may contain some cases of real drift and so is a worst-case scenario.

 The uncertainty stated by the CO2 calibration lab is 0.07 µmol/mol (one sigma).
 The reproducibilityand internal consistency of the standards in the range between 325 and 425 µmol/mol is 0.04 µmol/mol over a two-year period at the 2-sigma confidence level.
 If a cylinder is recalibrated at the end of its useful volume, the estimate of the stability of the calibrated value is limited by the reproducibility of our measurements (0.028 at the two sigma level), and necessary assumptions about the history of the drift, if any, between calibrations should include this uncertainty.

-A histogram of CO2 mole fraction drift is shown in Figure 8 for 125 cylinders, which have a calibration history greater than 2 years.
+A histogram of CO2 mole fraction drift is shown in Figure 7 for 58 cylinders, which have a calibration history greater than 4 years.
 This shows drift in both directions.
-There are some cases (8%) with evidence of drift greater than 0.045 µmol/mol/year.
-For this reason we recommend that standards be recalibrated during long use and at the end of their useful volume.
+For this reason we recommend that standards be recalibrated during long use and at the end of their useful volume (pressures higher than 20 atmospheres).
 The drifts, as shown in the histogram, cannot presently be predicted.
 Drift in most of our standards is often undetectable for histories less than 2.5 years.
 In some documented cases, the drift has been attributed to H2O mole fractions greater than 5 µmol/mol, stainless steel valves, or valves with packing materials that preferentially absorb trace gases.
 There may be an increasing trend in the CO2 with decreasing cylinder pressure below 20 atmospheres.
 This is different in each cylinder and may not be present at all.

-All cylinders are hydro-tested after manufacturing and need to be retested periodically.
-All cylinders are stamped with the month and year of the last hydro-test and, if out of date, must be retested before they can be shipped.
+All Aluminum cylinders are hydro-tested after manufacturing and need to be retested periodically.
+All cylinders are stamped with the month and year of the last hydro-test and, if past this date, must be retested before they can be refilled and transported.
 Currently the period for aluminum cylinders is five years after the stamped date.
-In the United States hydro-testing can only be done by companies certified by the U. S. Department of Transportation (DOT).
-The process consists of removing the valve and attaching the cylinder to a water/hydraulic pump system,which displaces all the air in the cylinder.
-The cylinder is immersed in a water bath of measured volume and the water in the cylinder is pressurized to 1.67 times the working pressure of the cylinder.
-The elastic expansion is measured via the outside water displacement, pressure is released in the cylinder and the permanent expansion is measured.
-The typical cylinder we use (Size AL-150) elastically expands by about 190 cc and is permanently expanded 0-2 cc after the pressure is released.
-The cylinder is deemed unusable if it permanently expands by more than 10 percent of the elastic expansion.
-We have never had a cylinder fail the test.
+In the United States hydro-testing or the more common sonic-testing can only be done by companies certified by the U. S. Department of Transportation (DOT).
+The sonic-testing process consists of sonic scanning the cylinder for micro cracks or imperfections.

-Hydro-testing is followed by a drying /passivation process by the Scott Marrin company.
-After this process we have them filled with 20 atmospheres of ultra pure(TM) air.
+Sonic-testing is followed by a drying /passivation process by the Scott Marrin company.
+After this process we have them filled with 20 atmospheres of ultra-pure(TM) air.
 Ultrapure air is whole air compressed at Scott Marrin and is highly filtered with mole sieves to trap most trace gases and water (Jack Marrin, Scott Marrin Inc., personal communication).

 The measurement, display and control of the compressor is done with an Omega series DP205-S controller with a PX302 pressure transducer.
 The output solid state relay, controlled by the alarm setting, activates a set of Crydom DC control, solid state opto-isolated relays.
 These relays control the 220 V compressor power and is normally off unless turned on via the Omega.
 The setting of the control is 135 atmospheres for a full cylinder.